-Heading into our ninth season as part of the SB Nation, we've added a few talented writers who will be contributing on a regular basis this season, so we thought it made sense to reintroduce ourselves and provide some hints about how to use the site.
+Heading into our eighth season as part of the SB Nation, we've added a few talented writers who will be contributing on a more regular basis this season, so we thought it made sense to reintroduce ourselves and provide some hints about how to use the site.

-FanShots, FanPosts, the comments section, Twitter, Facebook, live GameThreads where the readers can talk during games, link posts and our Nats Nightly podcast.
+FanShots, FanPosts, the comments section, Twitter, Facebook, live GameThreads where the readers can chat, link posts, infographics (which are amazing, just wait) and our Nats Nightly podcast.
 So how do you FBB?

 This is where the discussion on Federal Baseball takes place, especially during the GameThreads.
 Helpful hints?
 Check out the image below while you read this.
 If you want to reply directly to something someone has said, hit that "reply" button and you won't have to apologize for a "reply fail" and you'll keep the individual threads for particular comments going.
 If you like something you see, "rec" it as you see with the first comment there.
 Enough people rec a comment and it turns green.
 Want to skim through the new comments on a story in rapid fashion?
 Embrace the "Z" key.
 When you click onto the comments section, the "Z" key will change your life.